Enhancing Brain Power in Adults & Children

 - Develop final recommendations for caffeine use based on an integration of the current literature

 2:30 — 3:00pm Break

-- Understand the effects of marijuana on emotional intelligence
+- Understand the effects of screen time on children’s brains

 5:00 — 6:15pm Supper